 Is your soccer organization losing members to other sports or other soccer clubs?

-Today many soccer organizations share with us the frustration that parents are moving from one organization to the next, looking for a better experience and that they often show 'no loyalty'.
+Today many soccer organizations share with us the frustration that parents are moving from one organization to the next, looking for a better experience and often show 'no loyalty'.

 What does a school have to do with a soccer club you may be wondering?